theGateway1/SnapShop/README.md

 ![Discount](https://github.com/theGateway1/uniblox-ecommerce/assets/70198503/78ea09db-47de-42c9-9643-1452a13ffbcc)

-#### Note: Screenshots have been taken on my PC, but yes, it is responsive to all screen sizes out there.

 #### That's all for now, thanks for shopping ;)

+### Wait, before you go
+I'll highly encourage you to go through the code, on the outset, <b>it might look like any other e-commerce application out there, but the code will change your mind</b>.
+Methods have been described extensively as comments using js-doc, and broken out in pieces to prevent redundancy and serve singular purpose.
+The screenshots have been taken on my PC, but, it is responsive to all screen sizes out there.

 Feel free to reach out to me at [mohit.jain9844@gmail.com](mailto:mohit.jain9844@gmail.com).